Jim Olsen: Early life

 Jim Olsen graduated from Nassau Community College with an associate of arts degree, the University at Albany, SUNY with a Bachelor of Arts degree, and the Free Gospel Bible Institute.
-He married Becky, with whom he had seven children with.
+He married Becky, with whom he had seven children.
 He worked as a Sunday School teacher at Watts Holiness Church.

 Oklahoma House of Representatives

 Olsen ran for the Republican nomination in the 2018 election to succeed retiring Representative John R. Bennett for a seat in the Oklahoma House of Representatives from the 2nd district.
 During the campaign he was endorsed by U.S. Representative Markwayne Mullin, Senator Mark Allen, and Representative Bennett.
 He defeated Democratic nominee Tom Stites in the general election.
+He was reelected without opposition in the 2020 election.

 During his tenure he has served on the Administrative Rules, A&B Public Safety, Judiciary, and State and Federal Redistricting committees.
 He has served as chair of the Elections and Ethics committee.
 He is an assistant majority whip.